hornos/shf3/README.md

     mid_tor_fqdn="<ONION NAME>.onion"
     mid_tor_proxy="localhost:9050"

-In order to use VPN or tor have have to change `<MID>` to `vpn/<MID>` or `tor/<MID>`, respectively.
+In order to use VPN or TOR change `<MID>` to `vpn/<MID>` or `tor/<MID>`, respectively.
 Note that this notation can be used everywhere insted of a regular MID, so to copy a file over TOR you have to write:

     sshtx put tor/<MID> <FILE>